ReactBlr/animated-examples/README.md

 # Animated Examples

-### Animated Methods - Part 1
+### Animated Methods - Part 2

-Here have a Button and an Animated.View.
-Click the Button and the View becomes opaque.
-Click it again and the View becomes transparent.

-Take a close look at what happens.
-On click the Animated.Value will time to the 'toValues' mention in the onPressButton function.

-Try fiddling around with the 'toValues' and the styles of the Animated.View.
+In this example, I animate the size of a circle over a period of time.
+Using Animated.Stagger & Animated.Loop, I sequence a few simple animations.